My finances, my projects, my life

 Section 2: presenting the business

-In this section, provide detailed information on your business, its objectives and its human assets.
+In this section, provide detailed information on your business, its vision, its objectives and its human assets.
 This includes:

 • the company name and legal form chosen;